twilio-professional-services/clear-long-lived-channels/README.md

 After resetting this channel attribute, next time when a customer sends new message to this number, or agent initiates outbound SMS with the same customer's phone number, a new channel will be created.
 Since the new channel is created using the same long-lived defined Flex Flow, this channel will be long-lived from the very beginning.

 # Twilio Service and function deployment

+cd into the folder and run twilio serverless:deploy to deploy 2 functions, the service name would be the same with the folder's name: clear long lived channel